catherinn/dsti-bigdata-2023-spring/10.architecture-and-security/index.md

 Apache Atlas is an open-source metadata management and governance framework that is designed to provide a unified view of data assets within an organization.
   - Allows adding tags to data, tag propagation (example taging a table)
   - Integration with Ranger to apply permissions

+Notes other:
+TDP - trunk data platform

+I apologize for my previous misunderstanding.

+Trunk Data Platform (TDP) is an open-source, free Hadoop distribution co-constructed by EDF (Électricité de France) and the DGFIP (Direction Générale des Finances Publiques), through the association TOSIT (The Open Source I Trust).
+TDP is built from the source code of various Apache projects.

+The core idea of TDP is to have a secure, robust foundation of well-known Apache projects in the Hadoop ecosystem.
+These projects should cover most of the Big Data use cases: distributed file systems and computing resources, as well as SQL and NoSQL abstractions for querying data.

+- Ambari
+Ambari is an open-source software platform that provides unified management and monitoring for Apache Hadoop and other big data ecosystems.
+It is a web-based platform that allows you to manage the entire lifecycle of your Hadoop cluster, from provisioning to monitoring.
+- bought bby cloudera, it is going to be discontinued